Milestones to Your BFA Degree

 If you have NO semesters of Eng 0990 yet, you should enroll in it every semester, beginning fall of the third year.
 You need four semesters of Eng 0990 to graduate.

 In your third year, you'll mainly complete 3000-level courses for the major as well as continuing to finish up other general education requirements.
 This is when you MUST complete the Junior Audit form mentioned above.
 Guided by your DARS Report, fill it out and take it to an A&S advisor, 205 Administration Building.
-Again, go to this page and download the form at the green check mark.
+Again, go to this page and download the form at "Fall XXXX Course Requirements."
 The Junior Audit is the basis on which A&S makes sure you're on track for graduation--so get it done!

 FOURTH YEAR.
 Just the last few miles and you can smell the ocean in the air.
 Don't give up!
 Only 5 miles to go to Land's End!